Marcel L'Herbier: Early life

 Marcel L'Herbier was born in Paris on 23 April 1888 into a professional and intellectual family, and as he grew up he demonstrated a multi-talented disposition for sports, dancing, debating and the arts.
 He attended a Marist school and then the Lycée Voltaire, followed by the École des Hautes Études Sociales in Paris.
 He worked hard at his education and by 1910 he had obtained his licence en droit, a qualification to practice law.
 He went on to study literature, and in his spare time he learned harmony and counterpoint with Xavier Leroux, with the ambition of becoming a composer.
 Another ambition was to join the diplomatic service.

 An early romance with the future dancer Marcelle Rahna ended in sensational publicity when she fired a revolver at him and then at herself.
 Both survived, but L'Herbier lost the use of a finger.
 In 1912 he met Georgette Leblanc, the companion of Maurice Maeterlinck, and under her influence he started to write plays, poetry and criticism, and made many contacts in literature and the theatre.
 His idols were Oscar Wilde, Paul Claudel and Claude Debussy.

 The outbreak of war in 1914 changed L'Herbier's world.
 He withdrew from social life, and being unable to join the army immediately because of his injured hand, he went to work in a factory making military uniforms.
-He went on to serve with various auxiliary units of the armed forces and towards the end of the war in 1917-1918 he was by chance transferred to the Section Cinématographique de l'Armée, where he received his first technical training in film-making.
-His intellectual conversion to the medium of film had only recently occurred, firstly through a friendship with the actress Musidora (he recalled that she took him to Cecil B. DeMille's The Cheat (1915) which awakened him to the artistic possibilities of silent films) and subsequently through encounters with the critics Louis Delluc and Émile Vuillermoz who were developing their own theories of the new art form.
+He went on to serve with various auxiliary units of the armed forces and towards the end of the war in 1917–1918 he was by chance transferred to the Section Cinématographique de l'Armée, where he received his first technical training in film-making.
+His intellectual conversion to the medium of film had only recently occurred, initially through a friendship with the actress Musidora (he recalled that she took him to Cecil B. DeMille's The Cheat (1915) which awakened him to the artistic possibilities of silent films) and subsequently through encounters with the critics Louis Delluc and Émile Vuillermoz who were developing their own theories of the new art form.